gianluca-rainis/FreeIdeas/README.md

 - Free to use

 ## 🧑‍💻 Author
-The author of the project is Gianluca Rainis ( __grdev on summer.hackclub.com )
+The author of the project is Gianluca Rainis ( gianluca-rainis on GitHub ).
-This project was written for the Summer Of Making 2025

 ## 📜 License
 FreeIdeas is under the FreeIdeas License.